 “I will if you tell me I’m pretty,” Tabitha teased.

 “Just kill her!
 Just kill her now!
 Please!” the mayor roared.

 Tabitha’s grey eyes widened.
 “That is your daughter!?” she gasped.
 She grinned.
 “You are a nasty piece of work Jim.”

-She lifted the blade and centred it on Amber’s forehead.
+She lifted the blade and centered it on Amber’s forehead.
 Before the point penetrated her skull there was a flash of realisation on Amber’s face.

 The mayor cried.
 He knew he was playing a dangerous game but never would he have thought it would come to this.
 He was leaving his life behind for sure but not in the way he had intended.

 Tabitha dropped the blade, circled behind him like a predator and began massaging his shoulders.